JayseaPrime/JayseaPrime.github.io/post/screenshots/index.md

 OPTIONS

-The Electron API aims to provide as much common user interface functionality as possible across different platforms, but sometimes there are features that are either unique or only available to a subset of platforms.
+The Electron API aims to provide as much common user interface functionality as possible across different platforms, but sometimes there are features that are either unique or only available to a subset of all supported platforms.
 The next few sections will describe those features.